Wander in Peace Through our West Hartford Retreat Center Campus

-An ancient symbol of wisdom, the Copper Beech has been revered throughout the centuries for its unique beauty.
-Used by the Romans to craft paper, the Copper Beech became identified with the process of preserving and entrusting revered wisdom to the next generation.
-Creating a dense shade with its distinctive copper leaves, this majestic tree provides a place of solitude and sanctuary for all who enter beneath its branches.
-In parts of Europe, it was customary to plant beeches at crossroads, making the Copper Beech a symbol of intersection and decision.
-This slow growing tree sends out new growth in Autumn even as it surrenders its leaves—a reminder that life and death are constantly comingled.
-An image of mindfulness practice, the tree’s growth expands outward even as it sinks roots downward.
-Planted in 1951, four Copper Beech trees thrive on the grounds of Holy Family Retreat Center and Monastery, the home of the Copper Beech Institute.
+The copper beech tree is an ancient symbol of wisdom, revered throughout the centuries for its unique beauty.
+Used by the Romans to craft paper, the copper beech came to represent preserving and entrusting revered wisdom to the next generation.
+This majestic tree creates a dense shade with its distinctive copper leaves, providing a place of solitude and sanctuary for all who slip beneath its branches.
+In parts of Europe, it was customary to plant beeches at crossroads, making the copper beech a symbol of intersection and decision.

 The copper beech is also an image of mindfulness practice, with the tree’s growth expanding outward even as it sinks roots downward.
 In Autumn, this slow growing tree sends out new growth as it surrenders its leaves—a reminder that life and death are constantly commingled.
 Four copper beech trees were planted on the grounds of Holy Family Retreat Center and Monastery, the home of the Copper Beech Institute, in 1951 where they continue to flourish today.